Isysxp/PiDP8I/README.md

 from the Waveshare site.
 All of these files are in the /src directory.
 The second problem was that the Pi interface GPIO pins are different to a standard Raspberry Pi.
 This required a lot of bit twiddling to get everything lined up for the front panel display and the switches.
-Then it became apparent that the SPI interface to the SD Card was disrupted by the GPIO activity for the front panel such that a semaphore sharing system was required.
 The next interesting wrinkle was a requirement to present the SD Card contents as a USB drive so that files may be added or deleted without having to remove the SD Card from the board.
 However as the disk images for the PDP8 are on the SD Card, this required some functionality to ensure that the SD Card contents were